Trips

 Sapporo Snow Festival

-The various snow sculptures of the year are lined up for about 1.5 km from Odori 1-chome, where the Sapporo TV Tower is located, to Odori 11-chome.
-It probably the best to start from Sapporo TV Tower.
-It takes about 3~4 hours to see all of them, while enjoying food and attractions.
+The various snow sculptures for the year are lined up along a distance of about 1.5 kilometers from Odori 1-chome, where the Sapporo TV Tower is located, to Odori 11-chome.
+It is best to start your visit at the Sapporo TV Tower.
+Exploring all the sculptures takes approximately 3 to 4 hours, allowing time to enjoy food and attractions along the way.

 The statue of Sapporo terebi-to dabeya